redwoodjs/redwood/docs/docs/auth/azure.md

 To get your application credentials, create an
 [App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration)
-using your Azure Active Directory tenant and make sure you configure as a [MSAL.js 2.0 with auth code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration#redirect-uri-msaljs-20-with-auth-code-flow) registration.
+using your Azure Active Directory tenant and make sure you configure an [MSAL.js 2.0 with auth code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration#redirect-uri-msaljs-20-with-auth-code-flow) registration.
 Take a note of your generated _Application ID_ (client), and the _Directory ID_ (tenant). _Application ID_ should be stored in an environment